suchanek/proteusPy/paper/paper.md

 # Installation

-It's simplest to clone the repo via github since it contains all of the notebooks, data and test programs.
-Installation also installs my fork of Biopython.
-While this is not technically required for using the analytical capabilities of the package it is required to rebuild the database.
-I highly recommend using Miniforge, especially in MacOS.
+It's simplest to clone the repo via GitHub since it contains all of the notebooks, data and test programs.
+Installation includes installing my Biopython fork.
+This is required to rebuild the database.
+I highly recommend using Miniforge since it includes mamba.
+The installation instructions below assume a clean install with no package manager or compiler installed.

 ## MacOS/Linux
 - Install Miniforge: <https://github.com/conda-forge/miniforge> (existing Anaconda installations are fine but please install mamba)